Head Chef In Training

 Craft a Compelling Cover Letter: In your cover letter, express your passion for the culinary arts and your desire to grow within the pub and restaurant business.
 Mention how your skills align with the company's goals and how you plan to drive your team to success.

 Showcase Relevant Experience: When detailing your work history, focus on experiences that demonstrate your ability to manage a kitchen effectively.
-Include any achievements, such as improving kitchen efficiency or increasing customer satisfaction.
+Include any achievements or targets you've met that showcase your leadership capabilities.

 Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
 A polished application reflects your attention to detail, which is crucial in a kitchen environment.